 - Sale of alcohol by retail

 - Late night refreshment

-Please be advised that for applications for premises located in one of the city's Cumulative Impact Zones (CIZ) we strongly suggest you obtain pre-application advice from the Police Licensing Officer and Environmental Health before submitting your application.
+For applications for premises located in one of the city's cumulative impact zones we strongly suggest you obtain pre-application advice from the Police Licensing Officer and Environmental Health before submitting your application.
 This will help to limit the chance of problems encountered during the representation period.